lsst/pipelines_lsst_io/install/index.rst

 :doc:`lsstsw installation </development/lsstsw_tutorial>`
    ``lsstsw`` (and ``lsst-build``) are the tools we use internally to build and test the LSST Science Pipelines.
-   Use this installation option if you're interested in developing the Science Pipelines since ``lsstsw`` presents the Pipelines as a directory of cloned Git repositories.
+   Use this installation option if you're interested in developing the Science Pipelines since ``lsstsw`` presents the Pipelines as a directory of cloned repositories from `github.com/lsst <https://github.com/lsst>`__.

 If you have difficulty installing LSST software, reach out on the `Support forum at community.lsst.org <community.lsst.org/c/qa>`_.